axi0mX/ipwndfu/JAILBREAK-GUIDE.md

 Waiting for iBSS to enter Recovery Mode.
 Sending iBSS payload to flash NOR.
 Sending run command.
-If screen is not red, NOR was flashed succcesfully and device will reboot.
+If screen is not red, NOR was flashed successfully and device will reboot.
 ```

+#### Notes:
 * Installation takes about 30 seconds.
 Once NOR is being flashed, the screen will be green for about 10 seconds, and then your phone will reboot.

 * If there are any errors before the screen turned green, it is safe to try again.